 Best for: Making you smile

-There are two types of people in the world: those who know and love Adam Buxton and those who lead sad, unfulfilled lives.
-Once one half of The Adam and Joe Show on telly, Adam’s finally launched his own podcast in which he meets up and chats with a pretty diverse bunch of people, from Louis Theroux to Kathy Burke to Jonny Greenwood.
+There are two types of people in the world: those who know and love Adam Buxton, and those who lead sad, unfulfilled lives.
+Once one half of The Adam and Joe Show on telly and Saturday mornings on 6 Music, Adam’s finally launched his own podcast in which he meets up and chats with a pretty diverse bunch of people, from Louis Theroux to Kathy Burke to Jonny Greenwood.

 He’s not a ‘proper’ interviewer, but there’s a charm and openness to everything Adam does that makes him great to spend time with.
 In fact, the intros and outros, recorded while he’s out walking his dog, Rosie, are probably the best bits.